-- David Gummer and Eric Knight from Parks Canada; - Jay Honeyman from AB Fish & Wildlife; - Brett Boukall from AEP: - Tracy Woitenko, Alaric Fish, Lisa Guest, and Lori Rissling-Wynn from the Town; - Martin Jalkotzy and Cornel Yarmoloy from Golder; and - Jessica Karpat, Kent MacDougall, and Jenn Giesbrecht from QPD.
+David Gummer and Eric Knight from Parks Canada;

+- Jay Honeyman from AB Fish & Wildlife; - Brett Boukall from AEP; - Tracy Woitenko, Alaric Fish, Lisa Guest, and Lori Rissling-Wynn from the Town; - Martin Jalkotzy and Cornel Yarmoloy from Golder; and - Jessica Karpat, Kent MacDougall, and Jenn Giesbrecht from QPD.

 The focus of the meeting was to discuss negative human-wildlife interactions in the Bow Valley, determine whether wildlife fencing is a viable mitigation option for future development at TSMV, and, if so, to discuss potential challenges and configuration options.
+Examples of best practice areas were discussed, with a focus on areas that are consistent with the issues facing the Town.
 Fence construction, fence ends, swing gates, jump-outs, and electromats were discussed.

 Permeable fencing was not considered effective due to the high level of enforcement that is required to manage human crossing and because permeable fencing does not prevent wildlife from accessing developed areas.
-On the other hand, wildlife exclusion fence similar to the fencing used on the Trans-Canada Highway was identified as a potentially effective mitigation tool if the fence fully enclosed development.
+On the other hand, wildlife exclusion fence similar to the fencing used on the TransCanada Highway was identified as a potentially effective mitigation tool if the fence fully enclosed development.